SaaranshDx/SaaranshDx/README.md

 ---
 - 🔭 I’m currently working on Minecraft Clients
 - 🌱 I’m currently learning JavaScript
-- 💀 I HATE FRONT END
+- 💀 I HATE SOCIALISING
 - 💬 You can ask me about Python or java
 - 💖 My love are Servers
 - ⚡ Fun fact: Big fan of Minecraft